Adversarial Training for Gradient Descent: Analysis Through its Continuous-time Approximation

 Now in adversarial training, the first term of the dynamic of the objective function \eqref{equ:quad_loss_dynamic_AT} also decays exponentially, but with a faster asymptotic rate $2\lambda_d+(2K+1)\eta\lambda_d^2$.
 This is because the gradient descent direction with respect to $\theta$ under this particular model \eqref{equ:quad_loss} coincides with the gradient ascent direction with respect to $x$, that is $\nabla_x L(\theta, x)=-\nabla_\theta L(\theta, x)$.
 Hence, the inner loop is accelerating the convergence of $\theta$.
 For the second term induced by the noise, its asymptotic value is also proportional to the learning rate $\beta^{-1}=\frac{\eta}{2B}$ when $\eta\to 0$.

-Furthermore, the above calculation enables us to verify the second-order approximation result in Theorem \ref{thm:weak_conv} under the following experimental set-up. \paragraph{Order of approximation error.} Consider the model \eqref{equ:quad_loss} with a randomly generated 10-by-10 positive definite matrix $H$, and a random initial value $\theta_0$.
+\paragraph{Numerical testing} The explicit calculation for the model \eqref{equ:quad_loss} enables us to verify numerically the second-order approximation result in Theorem \ref{thm:weak_conv}.
+To see this, take the model \eqref{equ:quad_loss} with a randomly generated 10-by-10 positive definite matrix $H$, and a random initial value $\theta_0$.
 The regularization (penalty) term $R(\delta)$ in \eqref{equ:adv_objective_new} is set to be $\|\delta\|_2^2$, along with other parameters choices of $B=20, K=5, T=2.0, \lambda=2.0$.

-As suggested by Theorem \ref{thm:weak_conv}, we compute the error with the test function equal to the expected loss function: $f(\theta)=\frac{1}{2}\theta^TH\theta$.
+As suggested by Theorem \ref{thm:weak_conv}, the error with the test function is equal to the expected loss function: $f(\theta)=\frac{1}{2}\theta^TH\theta$.
 The expectation of adversarial training dynamic $\E [f(\theta_{[T/\eta]})]$ is averaged over 1e5 runs, while the expectation of continuous-time SDE dynamic $\E [f(\Theta_{T})]$ is computed via the explicit formula \eqref{equ:quad_loss_dynamic_AT}.

 Figure \ref{fig:order} shows the Log-log plot of $|\mathbb{E}g(\Theta_T)-\mathbb{E}g(\theta_{T/\eta})|$ under different $\eta$.
-Theorem \ref{thm:weak_conv} suggests that the slope should be close to 2, which is consistent with the numerical result 2.081.
+Theorem \ref{thm:weak_conv} suggests that the slope should be close to 2, which is consistent with the numerical result of 2.081.